-56Co lines which overalpped the 152Eu one, this way created two disjoint regions of peaks.
+56Co lines which overlapped the 152Eu ones, this way created two measurements with disjoint regions of peaks.
+These two measurements cannot be used for a nonlinearity analysis.
 In order to reduce the overall nonlinearity, the fitting algorithm applied a 'rotation' to the 56Co measurement, and flattened out the whole curve significantly, giving an improper result.
 You should always avoid such situations, by adding another measurement or missing peaks to the nonlinearity analysis.